Mortgage

 Florida Assist

-Florida Assist, also known as FL Assist, is one of several mortgage down payment assistance programs (DPAs) available to Florida first-time homebuyers.
-The cost of a down payment can make homebuying a distant dream for some, but this program allows qualifying buyers to move into a new home without saving for months or years first.
-The Florida Assist program offers down payment help of up to $10,000 as a 0%, deferred second mortgage.
+Florida Assist, also known as FL Assist, is one of several mortgage down payment assistance programs available to Florida first-time homebuyers.
+The cost of a down payment can be daunting, but this program helps qualifying buyers without a large savings nest egg to move into a new home.
+The Florida Assist program offers up to $10,000 as a 0%, deferred second mortgage.
 It’s available on conventional, FHA, VA and USDA loans.
+It’s a good option if you haven’t saved much money to put down on a home and need a sizable amount to cover a down payment and closing costs.

 Requirements